-In 2021 GiveOut's work was entirely reliant on income from its fundraising.
+In 2022 GiveOut's work was entirely reliant on income from its fundraising.
 In the period, all income came from individual donations, associated Gift Aid claims, corporate donations, and grants from foundations.
-In total, the Charity's income was £733,891 in 2021.
+In total, the Charity's income was £852,571 in 2022 (£733,891 in 2021).

 GiveOut's income is used for operational costs (including fundraising) and grant-making in pursuit of the charity's object.
-In 2021, all operational costs were covered by donations from a combination of sources including Trustees, corporate donations, foundation support and Gift Aid.
+In 2022, all operational costs were covered by donations from a combination of sources including Trustees, corporate donations, foundation support and Gift Aid.
 This meant that, in effect, all individual donations apart from those by Trustees went to support grants to LGBTQI groups around the world.